colorjs/color/README.md

 ## Why not [color](https://github.com/harthur/color)?
 //TODO: remove this

-_Color_ is great for basic color manipulations, but in practice it’s API might be confusing.
+_Color_ is great for basic color manipulations, but in practice it might be confusing.

 * `new Color([0,10,20])` - a natural way to create color from rgb array is not supported.
 * `.setSpace()` with no arguments is factually a `.getSpace()`.